Improve Your Fuel Economy This Winter

 It is even easier than you think!

 Cold weather and poor winter driving conditions can reduce your fuel economy significantly.
-I would argue that most people know this already.
-The question is, though, by how much is the weather affecting our wallets?
+Most people have some idea of this already, but few consider how they can improve their situation.
+The real question is: by how much is the weather affecting our wallets?

 Fuel economy tests show that, in short-trip city driving, a conventional gasoline car’s gas mileage is about 12% lower at -6°C than it would be at 25°C. It can drop as much as 22% for very short trips (5 to 7 kilometres).
 The effect on hybrids is even worse!
 Their fuel economy can drop about 31% to 34% under these conditions.